 - ORDER NOW

-While retinol and retinoids are very closely related, it is important to understand the differences, especially if you are considering using a retinoid for the treatment of acne.
-It would take a chemistry professor to fully explain how the two differ, so here’s the simplified version:
+While retinol and retinoids are very closely related, it’s super important to understand the difference between the two.
+It’s complicated to fully explain how the two differ, so here’s the simplified version of retinol vs. retinoid:

 To better assist you, please select your reason for chatting.